-On Saturday November 22nd we will be cleaning up the fall leaves and planting new plants into the garden.
-If you are interested in helping we will meet at 8:00 am in Bishop, on Mandich across from the DWP building, where people can share rides if desired.
+On Saturday November 22nd we will be cleaning up the DeDecker Native Plant Garden in Independence.
+We are hoping to take out a barbed wire fence and replace it with split rail, replant a bunch of plants and do a general raking and fall clean up of the garden.
+If you are interested in helping we will meet at 8:00 am in Bishop, at the end of S. Fowler across from the DWP building, where people can share rides if desired.
 If you are coming from the south, we will meet in the parking lot of the Eastern Sierra Museum at 155 N. Grant Street in Independence at 9:00am.
 Bring rakes, gloves, water and hats.
 We will have a picnic lunch afterward.

 - December 5, 2014 – Deadline for Mary DeDecker Botanical Grant Applications

 Grants for research and projects that increase the understanding and appreciation of native plants and ecosystems in the Eastern Sierra are available to graduate students, college students, and primary and secondary students (K-12).
 Research projects need not be academic or scholarly but must be relevant to the native plants of the northern Mojave Desert, Sierra Nevada, and Great Basin portions of eastern California.
 Applications must include written support from a major advisor or teacher.